 - 8 x 8 square dish sprayed with cooking spray

 - In a bowl big enough to dredge the chicken in, place the lemon juice.
 In another bowl big enough to dredge the chicken in, place the bread crumbs or panko.

 - First, dredge the chicken in lemon juice and then dredge the chicken in the bread crumbs or panko.

 - Place in the cooking dish.

 - Continue with the remainder of the chicken pieces.
-If you want it really lemony, top with more lemon juice and lemon zest.
+If you want it lemony, top it with more lemon juice and zest.